pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 ### GitHub repository Expectations

-`main` branch contains only **working** endpoints.
-If the endpoint does not work, leave it in its branch or repository for continued development.
+`main` branch contains only **working** resources with endpoints.
+If the resource (or endpoints within the resource) does not work, leave it in its branch or repository for continued development.
 For their contributions to count, have documentation make clear to the microservices team about where to find the work.
-Your code on the `main` branch should always be operational (as in the application will start and working endpoints will respond)
+Your code on the `main` branch should always be operational (as in the application will start and working resource endpoints will respond)

 ### Honors / Bonus Requirements

-For a **minimum of one endpoint**:
+For a **minimum of one resource and its endpoint mappings**:
 - GET mapping uses pagination
 - endpoint has a working Swagger `.yml` file that tests the endpoint's mappings
     - add this to a folder named `SWAGGER` in your group project folder